“Leaders will be those who empower others.” Bill Gates

 Millennials appreciate development as leaders and feeling empowered.
 Such employees are more likely to be engaged, productive and beneficial to the organization’s well-being.

 How should management go about empowering young leaders?
 Following are short- and long-term strategies that are sure to create a cadre of empowered future leaders.

 One such company is Gap Inc., which states “that work is more than a paycheck.”
-Gap believes that companies need to meet their employees’ physical, mental, emotional and spiritual needs.
-Having a vision that is grounded in ideals greater than company success and market share is highly compelling and sure to empower young leaders.
+Gap believes companies should meet their employees’ physical, mental, emotional and spiritual needs.
+Having a vision grounded in ideals greater than company success and market share is compelling and empowering for young leaders.

 Once you have a compelling vision, share it in a simple and straightforward message.
 If it’s some vast, amorphous concept or full of confusing “industry-lingo,” your employees won’t relate.